 American adults spend 10 hours and 39 minutes per day consuming media.
 Of this, 4 hours and 31 minutes is spent watching television (chart).
 This is an average exposure for the U.S. adult population of 75 hours per week, which gives the media industry incredible power to influence thinking, and behavior.
 This explains why some corporate media arms are allowed to consistently run at a loss—the power to influence the citizenry's behavior (and in the end maximize aggregate S&P500 profits) is more important than the profits of an individual media brand.

 THE IMPORTANCE OF REALISTIC TERMINOLOGY

-It is important to call things what they are, not what they were, or pretend to be.
+It is important to call things what they are, not what they were, what we wish them to be, or what they pretend to be.
 The American mass media industry no longer consists of 50 smaller companies competing with each other, and striving for public trust, as it did in the 1970s.
-Today the market consists of just six large corporations which control 90% of traditional media, plus the new tech media corporations.
+Today the market consists of five large corporations which control 90% of traditional media, plus the new tech media corporations.

 Media bias in the United States, Corporate Bias.
 Wikipedia.

 (2016).
 Americans' Trust in Mass Media Sinks to New Low.
 Gallup Poll.